contensis/contensis.github.io/api/delivery-api/getting-started.md

-## Create a Film Listing in a Razor View
+## Create a film listing in a razor view

 Great, now we can start creating the Razor View that will render the film listing in a Webpage.
 First, ensure that you have a new webpage created with a placeholder that allows Razor Views - if you don't know how to create your own pages then [read this tutorial](https://zenhub.zengenti.com/Contensis/R83/Development/Razor/Razoroverview.aspx).